Ph-IRES/pub_club/flow.md

     Sentences that convey related ideas or pieces of information should be grouped together within the paragraph.
     This helps in creating a cohesive argument or narrative.

-**Violation:** The lake is polluted.
+**Example:** The lake is polluted.
 Birds migrate in the winter.
 Industrial waste is a major cause.

 **Revision:** The lake is polluted, primarily due to industrial waste.
 This pollution is affecting local wildlife.